|Location||Monash University, Office of the Vice Provost Learning and teaching|

 Please note that projects that look at e-learning in general or the use of technology in teaching (in the general sense) is outside of scope.

-Candidates looking to undertake a dissertation in the area of e-Exams will find particular synergies with current funded grant activities (2015-2018)
+Candidates looking to undertake a dissertation in the area of e-Exams / computerised testing will find particular synergies with current funded grant activities.

-Candidates with a mixed background across areas like education, assessment in education and information systems/information technology or multimedia would be most suitable.
+Candidates with a mixed background in education, assessment in education and information systems/information technology or multimedia would be most suitable.

-A successful candidate will be enrolled under the auspices of the Monash Faculty of Education or Faculty of IT (depending on your desired focus) in co-operation with the project lead supervisor at the Office Learning and Teaching.
+A successful candidate will be enrolled under the auspices of the Monash Faculty of Education or Faculty of IT (depending on your desired focus) in co-operation with the project leader at the Office Learning and Teaching.

 A range of scholarships are available for domestic and international PhD students at Monash http://www.monash.edu/graduate-research/future-students/support/scholarships